eellak/gsoc2019-ltsp/ltsp/initrd/README.md

 In the one that includes nbd-client, it's only missing these:
-    busybox cut date env hostname ipconfig mkswap mktemp nc netstat nfsmount partprobe pgrep pidof pivot_root rmdir run-parts seq ss sync touch wget
+    busybox cut date env hostname ipconfig mkswap mktemp nc netstat nfsmount partprobe pgrep pidof pivot_root rmdir run-parts seq ss sync touch wget In the rescue one, it probably contains support for nfs root, and these: basename chmod expr netstat

 ### Dracut notes
 /lib/dracut/modules.txt contains the dracut modules (nfs, nbd etc)